Danish language: Main clauses

 Position 0 is not part of the sentence and can only contain sentential connectors (such as conjunctions or interjections).
 Position 1 can contain any sentence constituent.
 Position 2 can only contain the finite verb.
 Position 3 is the subject position, unless the subject is fronted to occur in position 1.
 Position 4 can only contain light adverbs and the negation.
 Position 5 is for non-finite verbs, such as auxiliaries.
 Position 6 is the position of direct and indirect objects, and position 7 is for heavy adverbial constituents.

-Questions with wh-words are formed differently from yes/no questions.
-In wh-questions the question word occupies the preverbal field, regardless of whether its grammatical role is subject or object or adverbial.
+Questions with question words (wh-questions or content questions) are formed differently from yes/no questions.
+In content questions the question word occupies the preverbal field, regardless of whether its grammatical role is subject or object or adverbial.
 In yes/no questions the preverbal field is empty, so that the sentence begins with the verb.